marko144/localstays-backend/IMAGE_UPDATE_PRIMARY_IMAGE_API.md

 - This image's thumbnail will be shown in search results
 - All other images should have `isPrimary: false`
-- Frontend should validate that exactly one primary image exists before submitting
+- Frontend should validate that exactly one primary image exists before submitting one small issue - there is a flag we set on a listing once pricing has been set - can you confirm whether we did this?